Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Mirror pairs of -semistable Calabi--Yau threefolds of type II

 In previous sections, we considered smoothing of normal crossing varieties $X \cup_D X$ whose components are isomorphic.
 Now we generalize the construction for the case that components are not isomorphic.

 Since a normal crossing variety, smoothable to Calabi--Yau manifolds, can be regarded as a member in a deformation family of those Calabi--Yau manifolds, we call the normal crossing variety

 of dimension $n$ as a $d$-semistable Calabi--Yau $n$-fold of type II if it has no triple locus, i.e.\ $ \bigcup_{i<j<k} X_i \cap X_j \cap X_k = \emptyset$.
 This is a generalization of a notion for $K3$ surfaces (\cite{Fr, Ku}).
-The normal crossing varieties we are considering are the simplest examples of Calabi--Yau manifolds of type II which are composed of two quasi-Fano manifolds.
+The normal crossing varieties we are considering are the simplest examples of $d$-semistable Calabi--Yau manifolds of type II which are composed of two quasi-Fano manifolds and they have been actively investigated in \cite{Lee, Ty}.
 Now we want to discuss mirror pairs of such Calabi--Yau threefolds.